Kumusta / Hello

 Sooo, there’s something you should probably know about me.
 I faked my way through pre-school, kindergarten and part of first grade.
 Little did I know that this experience would lay the groundwork for my design career and is the root of my high tolerance for ambiguity.

-I was born in the Philippines and moved to San Diego, California when I was four years old.
+I was born in the Philippines and moved to California when I was little.
 I didn’t speak English.
 I wasn’t much of a talker to begin with, so not knowing the language of the country I just immigrated to didn’t exactly encourage me to develop into a social butterfly.

 It did, however, make me a better listener and observer.
 Because I literally had no means of verbal communication with the other kids or teachers, the only real way I was able to connect with people was through visual communication and play—and snacks.

 I eventually learned English; moved around a bit more; and picked up a design degree and an MBA.
 Although I did find my voice along the way, I’m still the quiet kid in the room who prefers to listen and observe people, places and things—an INFJ through and through.
 And I still love snacks 🍪